tbaratta/iMPOSTURE/README.md

 ## iMPOSTURE
-✨ Features
-- 📷 **Posture Detection** – Detects slouching or poor posture via camera
-- ⏱️ **Break Reminders** – Alerts you when it's time to take a wellness break
-- 📱 **Distraction Tracking** – Monitors phone usage and logs distractions
-- 📊 **Wellness Dashboard** – Shows posture data, break history, and focus trends
-> *Posture and wellness tracker for students and professionals.*

 iMPOSTURE helps you stay healthy and productive by monitoring your posture, reminding you to take breaks, and logging distractions in real time.
 Built for classrooms, remote workers, and corporate wellness.